dqops/dqo/docs/examples/data-accuracy/integrity-check-between-columns-in-different-tables.md

 Our goal is to verify that the values in `state_fips_code` column in `fips_codes_all` table matches the values in the reference
 `state_fips_code` column in the `fips_codes_states` table.

-In this example, we will set three minimum percentage thresholds levels for the check:
+In this case we will set the minimum percentage threshold at 99% for the check.

-- warning: 99.0%
-- error: 98.0%
-- fatal: 95.0%

 If you want to learn more about checks and threshold levels, please refer to the [DQOps concept section](../../dqo-concepts/definition-of-data-quality-checks/index.md).

 **VALUE**

-If the percentage of matching data drops below 99%, a warning alert will be triggered.
+If the percentage of matching data drops below 99%, a error alert will be triggered.

 ## Data structure